Schedule

 • Lessons from Remote Waste Management in Canada: Insights from Nunavut, Nunatsiavut, and Northern Manitoba – Mario Poveda, Dillon Consulting

-• Reality Check: Waste Management in Indigenous Northern Communities – Julian Russell, Sambaa K’e First Nation
+• Reality Check: Waste Management in Indigenous Northern Communities – Julian Russell and Michael McPhee, Sambaa K’e First Nation

 PFAS – The Forever Foul – Session 1B